trotter-suzuki-mpi/trotter-suzuki-mpi/src/python/README.rst

 Usage
 ------
-The following code block gives a simple example of initializing a state and plotting the result of the evolution.
+The following code block gives a simple example of initializing a state and calculating the expectation values of the Hamiltonian and kinetic operators and the norm of the state after the evolution.

 .. code-block:: python